 The Office of Admissions uses an individualized, holistic review process to consider each completed freshman application.
-Applications from students who qualify for automatic admission are reviewed to determine majors.
-Applications from students who are not eligible for automatic admission are reviewed to determine admissibility and to make decisions about majors.
+Applications from students who qualify for automatic admission are reviewed to determine admission to specific colleges, schools and majors.
+Applications from students who are not eligible for automatic admission are reviewed to determine admissibility and to make decisions about admission to specific colleges, schools and majors.

 The following items are considered during holistic review:

 - Class rank

 - Strength of academic background

 - Record of achievements, honors, and awards

 - Special accomplishments, work, and service both in and out of school

 - Special circumstances that put the applicant’s academic achievements into context, including his or her socioeconomic status, experience in a single parent home, family responsibilities, experience overcoming adversity, cultural background, race and ethnicity, the language spoken in the applicant’s home, and other information in the applicant’s file

 - Competitiveness of the major to which the student applies